 And it’s often the little things that set us off, the mundane moments that suddenly trigger our sorrow, re-igniting memories we'd thought were buried and forgotten.

-“Five Moments” explores this grief by bringing five distinctive moments in a woman’s journey to life, as she tries to cope with losing her partner.
+“Five Moments” explores this grief by bringing five distinctive moments in a woman’s journey to life, as she tries to cope with losing her female partner.
 We follow Joan as she remembers, faces her feelings of emptiness and isolation and confronts her anger and pain - until she finally breaks free, if not from her grief, then at least from being stuck in what is no more.

 THE CENTRAL ROLE OF MUSIC IN "FIVE MOMENTS"